joelouthan/theologic.us/content/posts/kid-devos-luke/2020-12-24-kid-devos-luke8.md

 -----

+## Luke 8:4-8

 ### Westminster Larger Catechism

 Q. 10.
 What are the personal properties of the three persons in the Godhead?
 A. It is proper to the Father to beget the Son, and to the Son to be begotten of the Father, and to the Holy Ghost to proceed from the Father and the Son from all eternity.

-## Christ Calls Us With the Gospel
+### Christ Calls Us With the Gospel

-Luke 8:4-8 (CSB) As a large crowd was gathering, and people were coming to Jesus from every town, he said in a parable,“A sower went out to sow his seed.
+>Luke 8:4-8 (CSB) As a large crowd was gathering, and people were coming to Jesus from every town, he said in a parable,“A sower went out to sow his seed.
 As he sowed, some seed fell along the path; it was trampled on, and the birds of the sky devoured it.Other seed fell on the rock; when it grew up, it withered away, since it lacked moisture.Other seed fell among thorns; the thorns grew up with it and choked it.Still other seed fell on good ground; when it grew up, it produced fruit: a hundred times what was sown.”
 As he said this, he called out, “Let anyone who has ears to hear listen.”

 ```text
 When the gospel is preached, does it accomplish what God wants it to do?